Confused about how Dr. Rife's instruments worked. Get all your questions answered by reading:

 Before we discuss how to use any frequency generator like a "Rife Machine" we need to clarify a few things.
 Without understanding the following information one may be led to believe that any frequency generator could do what Dr. Rife's original machines (Rife Ray #3, Rife Ray #4 and Rife Ray #5 or Beam Ray Clinical machine) could do.
 This would and could lead someone to believe that the simple frequency generators that are on the market for less than $500 (Many are called "Rife Machines") will work the same as instruments that are in the $1500 to $2000 range.
 Any frequency generator that cost less than $1000 will just leave the customer with buyer’s remorse later.
 You get what you pay for.

 Please keep in mind that the machines we have been discussing are those that use metal hand cylinders or footplates.
-The Ray Tube machines that Dr. Rife used were very powerful instruments.
+The single Ray Tube machines that Dr. Rife used were very powerful instruments.
 The power output of these original Ray Tube Rife Machines ranged from about 50 watts to about 250 watts.
 With this kind of power the body’s impedance or resistance has no effect.
-There are some companies that sell their “Rife Machines” with hand held ray tubes that only output about 30 watts.
-This 30 watts runs two ray tubes which means that the ray tubes only have 15 watts per ray tube.
-They imply that these little hand held ray tubes work better than metal hand held cylinders.
+There are some companies that sell their “Rife Machines” with hand held ray tubes that output between 7.5 to 17 watts RMS or 15 and 34 watts peak power.
+The output energy is alternated back a forth between the two ray tubes.
+It is implied that these hand held ray tubes work better than metal hand held cylinders.
 To read about how metal hand cylinders compare to hand held ray tubes click here.

-Logically the power in these two 15 watt hand held ray tubes cannot compare to Dr. Rife's more powerful ray tube instruments that he used.
+Logically the maximum 17 watts RMS or 34 watts peak power in these two hand held ray tubes cannot compare to Dr. Rife's more powerful 50 to 75 watt RMS or 100 to 150 watts peak power ray tube instruments that he used.
 Dr. Rife first used about 8 to 10 watts (To read the 1938 newspaper article where Dr. Rife stated this click here) of power on the first organisms he worked on.
-This amount of power was sufficient for a test tube or on a slide put under his microscope but Dr. Rife found that he needed about 50 watts to have any real effect inside the body.
+This amount of power was sufficient for a test tube or a slide put under his microscope but Dr. Rife found that he needed about 50 watts RMS to have any real effect inside the body.
 This is due to the impedance of the tissue of the body.

 Because of the high cost of a ray tube instrument and the fact that very few people could afford to own one of these instruments Dr. Rife’s business partners, John Crane and John Marsh took an off-the-shelf frequency generator and plugged into it some round metal disks that could be held by the person using it.
 You can see in the two photos, shown below, the round metal disks.
 The second photo, shown below, has handles on the disks so that it made it easier to use them.